What Is Cryopreservation of Embryos?

 Following an in vitro fertilisation (IVF) procedure, there are often embryos that remain unused.
 Cryopreservation is a technique that allows you to freeze such embryos for up to ten years.
 Consequently, these embryos can be used in a future IVF cycle without the female partner having to undergo another round of fertility medication.
-When a couple does decide to use a cryopreserved embryo to achieve conception later on, the embryo must first be thawed and then implanted in the uterine cavity.
+When a couple does decide to use a cryopreserved embryo to achieve conception, the embryo must first be thawed and then implanted in the uterine cavity.

 Cryopreservation may be a worthwhile option for couples embarking on an in vitro fertilisation (IVF) routine.
 Here's why.

 Cryopreservation allows you to freeze your fertility in time.
 By cryopreserving embryos, you have the liberty to plan a family at your own pace, with minimal medication and effort in recurrent IVF cycles.
-Cryopreservation provides an effective detour from the rigmarole of a traditional IVF procedure.

 On Cloudnine, we recommend cryopreservation when we notice inadequate endometrial development, which could potentially hamper embryo implantation.
 By cryopreserving embryos until the uterine cavity can sustain implantation, you can boost your chances of conception.

 Cryopreservation is well-suited for those who have a history of infertility.
-It is a technique that allows you to grow your family when you’re ready, without the emotional and physical baggage of additional fertility medication.
-The success of an in vitro fertilisation cycle is dependent on multiple considerations.
+It is a technique that allows you to grow your family when you're ready, without the emotional and physical baggage of additional fertility medication.
+The success of an in vitro fertilisation (IVF) cycle is dependent on multiple considerations.
 Thus, if you have had repeated episodes of unsuccessful fertility treatments, cryopreservation could lend you hope.

 Cryopreservation essentially involves just a few additional steps after an in vitro fertilisation (IVF) procedure.